tol8901/video-player/README.md

 # Description
 It is a simple video player.
-Here you can play/pause the video, change volume and mute/unmute video, search some moment by chicking on the videoplayback bar, also available full screen view and changing playback speed.
+Here you can play/pause the video, change volume and mute/unmute video, search some moment by clicking on the videoplayback bar, also available full screen view and changing playback speed.
 # Available
 https://tol8901.github.io/video-player/
 # Screenshot